-No one wants to feel like they're wasting time on a sales call, which is why this pattern interrupt technique acknowledges the fact that you’re stealing someone's time upfront.
-The key with this method is to sound a bit sly, but still polite and professional.
-You want the prospect to wonder what's going on.
+No one wants to feel like they're wasting time on a sales call, which is why this pattern interrupt technique acknowledges upfront that you’re asking for their time, and that you know their time is valuable.

 - Can I take 15 seconds of your time?

-3. Answer the Question
+3. Answer the question.

 - "You mentioned how tough it is to get in front of customers during the webinar for ABC Solutions.
-Can you tell me why you feel that way given your experience at LMK Tech?
+Can you tell me why you feel that way given your experience at LMK Tech?”

-5. Shock and Awe
+5. Shock and awe.

 - Oh wow, you picked up the phone.
 You just made my day.